Keren10110/Keren10110/README.md

 - 💟:Passionate about learning languages **ES** **EN** **FR** **IT**

-  ## We know nothing but everything can be learned ☣️
+  ## We know nothing but anything can be learned ☣️
 - ---

 ### :hammer_and_wrench: Languages and Tools :